flexunit/flexunit/FlexUnit4SampleCIProject/README.txt

 	verbose="true|false"
 	localTrusted="true|false"
-	port="<port number on which to run the XMLSocket>" timeout="<timeout for the runner in milliseconds>"
+	port="<port number on which to run the XMLSocket>" buffer="<size in bytes of buffer for incoming data from flash movie" timeout="<timeout for the runner in milliseconds>"
-	failureproperty="<property name to set to "true" if any tests fail>" />
+	failureproperty="<property name to set to 'true' if any tests fail>" headless="true|false"
+	display="<X-Windows display # to use in headless mode" />

 Below is a more detailed description of each attribute of the task: